chevere/xr-docs/clients/php/error-handling.md

 # Error handling

-To handle errors with xrDebug you will require to configure your project to handle errors as exceptions:
+To handle errors with xrDebug and the PHP client you will require to configure your project to handle errors as exceptions:

 ```php
 use Chevere\ThrowableHandler\ThrowableHandler;